thisisnic/JavaScript30Days/README.md

 * combining map and filter
 * creating arrays using the split method
 * initialising reduce when full set of keys for key/value pairs are not known

+## 5 - Flex Panel Gallery

+Topics:

+* using the CSS Flexbox Layout module
+* font size and flex transitions
+* transforming translateY to move things on and off screen
+* applying CSS to first and last child elements
+* toggling elements in the classList